Autism assistance dog

-An autism assistance dog or autism service dog is an assistance dog trained to assist a person with autism to help them gain independence and the ability to perform activities of daily living similar to people without autism.
+An autism assistance dog or autism service dog is an assistance dog trained to assist an autistic person manage their disability and live more independently.

 History

-The first autism assistance dog was trained by Chris Fowler.
-Chris Fowler founded the first organization worldwide called National Service Dogs in 1996.
-He placed a dog named Shade with a child with autism in 1997.
+The first autism assistance dog was trained by Chris Fowler, who founded the first organization worldwide called National Service Dogs in 1996.
+He placed a dog named Shade with an autistic child in 1997.
 Autism is a lifelong disability with characteristics that vary from person to person.
 Training for autism assistance dogs is similar to guide dog training.
 Autism assistance dogs usually cost between $12,000 and $30,000.
-There is a long waiting list for the dogs.
+There is often a long wait list for autism assistant dogs.

 Anecdotal evidence of the efficacy of autism assistance dogs is greater than the amount of research on the practice.
 Without objective standards, it can be difficult for parents, caregivers, and educators to make a case for the need for autism assistance dogs.

 Function

 Autism assistance dogs are trained to perform specific tasks to help their owners live independently and navigate the world.
-They can help their owner get ready in the morning, alert people of emergencies, pick up items, aid their owner when they have sensory overload, and many more tasks depending on the individual.
+Autism assistant dogs often perform tasks like DPT (Deep Pressure Therapy), back/front block, crowd control, alerting to sounds such as timers or a fire alarm, medication reminders, self-injury interruption, retrieving dropped items and other tasks to help calm anxiety, prevent sensory overload or underwhelm, ensure safety and assist in daily living.

 Children

 The primary focus of an autism assistance dog for a child is to protect the safety of the children they work with.
-For example, autism assistance dogs are sometimes trained to prevent children with autism from leaving the house unsupervised.
-When autism assistance dogs are paired with children, the dog takes commands from the parents, not the child.
+For example, autism assistance dogs are sometimes trained to prevent autistic children from leaving the house unsupervised.
+When autism assistance dogs are paired with children, the dog often takes commands from the parents, not the child.
 Autism assistance dogs also alert parents of dangerous situations regarding the children they work with.
-Autism assistance dogs can help open the door for children and keep them from becoming overstimulated.
+Autism assistance dogs can help open the door for children and keep them from becoming overstimulated or understimulated.

-Some children with autism have been reported to have an increased sense of independence because of their interactions with the autism assistance dog.
+Some autistic children have been reported to have an increased sense of independence because of their interactions with the autism assistance dog.

-Sometimes a child harness—attached to an autism assistance dog—is worn by an children with autism child.
-There recently has been controversy over this, due to the sudden force put on the dog.
+Sometimes a child harness—attached to an autism assistance dog—is worn by the autistic child.
+There recently has been controversy over this, due to the sudden force put on the dog as well as it preventing the child from escaping distressing situations such as an unpredictable attack from an untrained dog (this is common for handlers).